-(6) Class IV (minor arterial)Minor thoroughfare:
+- (6) Class IV (minor arterial) Minor thoroughfare: - a.

-- a.
 Right-of-way: The developer is responsible for the dedication of up to 70 feet (35 feet each side of the centerline) as provided for in section 20-20(b)22(c)(4).
 Additional right-of-way which may be required for improvements to meet specific traffic demands of the development must be dedicated by the developer. - b.
-Improvements: installed by the public in accordance with a schedule of public street improvements, except that the developer is responsible for sidewalk construction along his project frontage on existing thoroughfares at the time of his development.
+Improvements: installed by the public in accordance with a schedule of public street improvements, except that the developer is responsible for sidewalk construction along his or her project frontage on existing thoroughfares at the time of his or her development.
 Other specific improvements may be required to the thoroughfare to meet traffic demands of the particular development, in which case the developer must install the necessary improvements at the time of development.
-If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but the developer remains liable for the costs of the improvements for which he would otherwise be liable.
+If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but the developer remains liable for the costs of the improvements for which he or she would otherwise be liable.
 The developer has the option, after consultation with the city or county engineer and the planning staff, to construct all or a portion of the street if the developer wants to make use of the street for access to the development.
-Development along new class IV streets or extensions of class IV streets must utilize reverse frontage with the only access points being public streets or specifically approved street-type entrances.

-(7) Class V (eCollector):
+Development along new class IV streets or extensions of class IV streets must utilize reverse frontage with the only access points being public streets or specifically approved street-type entrances. - (7) Class V (eCollector): - a.

-- a.
 Right-of-way: dedicated by the developer. - b.
-Improvements: constructed by the developer.

-(8) Class VI (local):
+Improvements: constructed by the developer. - (8) Class VI (local): - a.

-- a.
 Right of way: dedicated by the developer. - b.
-Improvements: constructed by the developer. - (b) All streets must be constructed to comply with the minimum standards of the Charlotte-Mecklenburg Land Development Standards Manual and all appropriate applicable city or county requirements.
+Improvements: constructed by the developer. - (b) All streets must be constructed to the requirements of the cityeomply with the minimum standards of the as described in the Charlotte-Mecklenburg Land Development Standards Manual or as approved by the City Engineerand all appropriate applicable city or county requirements.
 Public improvements will be made in accordance with adopted plans, programs and budgets.
 It should not be expected that the occurrence of development will result in the immediate installation of public street improvements by the public sector, unless those improvements are scheduled and funded in accordance with public policies and programs.
-The standards in this chapter for the reservation and dedication of rights-of-way will not apply to any development meeting one or more of the following circumstances: - (1) Any multibuilding site or multisite project that had at least one building built or under construction or had a valid, unexpired building permit issued for at least one building prior to May 1, 1989. - (2) Any project which had a site plan not requiring any additional right-of-way approved prior to May 1, 1989 either: - a.
-By the planning commission and/or planning staff; or
+The standards in this chapter for the reservation and dedication of rights-of-way will not apply to any project which had a site plan not requiring any additional right-of-way approved prior to January 1, 2011 either: - (1) By the planning commission and/or planning staff; or - (2) Conditional zoning district and/or special use permit zoning processes of the zoning ordinance in appendix A to this Code.
+However, any change in the site plan requiring a public hearing or the creation of a new parcel of land may subject the project for which the site plan was revised or the newly created parcel of land to this chapter.